 The practice of sports betting is legal in Newfoundland and Labrador, Canada.
 Many sportsbooks are operating in the province, offering a variety of betting options to residents.
 We’ll help you identify the best Newfoundland and Labrador sports betting sites!

-The eastern most parts of Canada are made up of Newfoundland and Labrador.
-With the mighty Atlantic on one side and Quebec on other, these parts are a bucket list destination for all backpackers.
+The Eastern parts of Canada are made up of Newfoundland and Labrador.
+With the mighty Atlantic on one side and Quebec on the other, these parts are a bucket list destinations for all backpackers.
 Although there are sports fans in Newfoundland and Labrador, there are no major teams as in Alberta, Quebec or Ontario for example.
-Newfoundlanders and Labradoreans are mainly interested in hockey and rugby union.
+Newfoundlanders and Labradorians are mainly interested in hockey and rugby union.

 Recommended Canadian Sports Betting Sites In Newfoundland and Labrador

 Many recommended Canadian sports betting sites cater to Newfoundland and Labrador residents.
 Sports betting is a popular pastime in the province, and there are plenty of options available for those looking to place bets on their favourite teams and sporting events.

 The following are some of the most popular and reputable Canadian sports betting sites that offer services to Newfoundland and Labrador residents:

 Sports Betting in Newfoundland and LabradorSports betting is legal in Newfoundland and Labrador.
 And just like in the other provinces, sports betting is offered through the Proline product.
 The citizens of Newfoundland and Labrador can make Proline bets through licensed retailers found throughout the province, or online.
 The age limit for sports betting is 19, which is also the legal age for drinking.